MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Now, stop all VMs in the secondary cluster to make it passive.

 1. Open the Azure portal home in a new tab of your browser, select **All resources**.
-In **Filter for any field...** box, enter resource group name where the secondary cluster is deployed, for example, *wls-cluster-eastus-ejb120623*.
+In **Filter for any field...** box, enter resource group name where the secondary cluster is deployed - for example, *wls-cluster-eastus-ejb120623*.
 1. Select **Type equals all** to open **Type** filter.
 Enter *Virtual machine* for **Value**, you should see one entry matched.
 Select it for **Value**.
 Select **Apply**.
 You should see 4 VMs listed, including *adminVM*, *mspVM1*, *mspVM2*, and *mspVM3*.
 1. Select to open each of VMs.
 Select **Stop** and confirm for each VM.
 1. Select notifications icon from right-top of the Azure portal to open **Notifications** pane.